-A recent SBA 8(a) procurement fraud scheme and corruption case resulted in four retired and one active duty Army National Guard officials pleading guilty for their role in procurement fraud crimes under the SBA 8(a) Program.
+A recent SBA procurement fraud schemes and corruption case resulted in four retired and one active-duty Army National Guard official pleading guilty to their role in procurement fraud crimes under the SBA 8(a) Program.

-The result of procurement fraud schemes and corruption ended in the award of millions of dollars in marketing, retention and recruitment contracts.
+The result and consequences of procurement fraud and corruption ended in the award of millions of dollars in marketing, retention, and recruitment contracts.
 Indictments, in this case, alleged that Sines and Rappoccio evaded the competitive bidding process by using 8a companies in exchange for bribes.

 The National Guard Bureau procured the mentioned contracts under the Small Business Administration’s 8(a) Certification Program.
 Government employees and contractors must be aware of serious criminal penalties under the Anti-Kickback Statute and other procurement fraud schemes and corruption laws that can have serious criminal consequences and penalties.
 See full DOJ decision here.

-According to the Department of Defense INSTRUCTION, NUMBER 7050.05, dated May 12, 2014
+Increased Procurement Fraud Schemes and SBA 8(a) Fraud Corruption Oversight: According to the Department of Defense INSTRUCTION, NUMBER 7050.05, dated May 12, 2014

-All DOD components are required to investigate all significant SBA fraud investigations of government contract fraud or corruption related to procurement activities affecting its organization.
+All DOD components are required to investigate all significant SBA fraud investigations of government contract fraud schemes or corruption related to procurement activities affecting its organization.

 The Instruction also emphasizes that “all possible criminal, civil, contractual, and administrative remedies are identified to cognizant procurement and command officials and Department of Justice (DOJ) officials, as appropriate, and that appropriate remedies are pursued expeditiously.”

-- There is no doubt that government contractors are subject to increased scrutiny for procurement fraud crimes including SBA 8(a) fraud and corruption.
+- There is no doubt that government contractors are subject to increased scrutiny for procurement fraud crimes including SBA 8(a) fraud and SBA corruption.

 Find out more about Criminal Defense for Defrauding SBA Disadvantaged Small Business Program.